 One of the best ways to introduce your product in a new market and widen your customer base is price skimming.
 In this method, you set a high price and eventually lower it.

-In the price skimming strategy, you first reach the enthusiasts who will buy the product irrespective of the price.
+In the price skimming strategy, you first reach the enthusiasts or early adopters who will buy the product irrespective of the price.
 Later, when the demand saturates, you can lower the price.
 Lowering the price ensures your product is sold to the price-sensitive customer base as well.

 When to Choose Price Skimming Strategy?